Hulme Community Garden Centre

 Hulme’s Green Island Festival brings a three-part series of events to Hulme Garden Centre and the iconic NIAMOS.

-from £25Hulme’s Green Island Festival brings a three-part series of events to Hulme Garden Centre and the iconic NIAMOS.
+From £25Hulme’s Green Island Festival brings a three-part series of events to Hulme Garden Centre and the iconic NIAMOS.

-from £25A magical adventure in a topsy-turvy wonderland awaits.
+Free entryA magical adventure in a topsy-turvy wonderland awaits.

-from £12.00Salvi’s Pasta Classes are an opportunity for people to learn the skills and secrets of exceptional pasta making.
+From £12.00Salvi’s Pasta Classes are an opportunity for people to learn the skills and secrets of exceptional pasta making.

-from £55.00Commons is a programme of openly accessible, interactive events led by digital artists, showcasing the nuances of our interactions with tech.
+From £55.00Commons is a programme of openly accessible, interactive events led by digital artists, showcasing the nuances of our interactions with tech.

-from £7.95Venture Arts is a progressive visual arts charity based in Hulme, Manchester, with a small exhibition space.
+Free entryVenture Arts is a progressive visual arts charity based in Hulme, Manchester, with a small exhibition space.
 It works alongside learning disabled artists to create and show exciting new collaborative visual artwork.

 Clay studio was founded in 2016 to provide a dedicated workshop for new graduates, hobby ceramicists and experienced makers.
 The studio also offers a range of classes for students of all abilities.